Ian Happ Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .377 this season while batting .253 with 57 walks and 32 runs scored.
+- He ranks 84th in batting average, 12th in on base percentage, and 104th in slugging among qualified hitters in baseball.

-- He ranks 89th in batting average, 14th in on base percentage, and 102nd in slugging among the qualified hitters in baseball.
+- Happ will look to extend his four-game hitting streak.
+He's batting .235 over the course of his last outings.

-- Happ has driven in a run in 22 games this season (26.8%), including 11 games with more than one RBI (13.4%).
+- Happ has had an RBI in 23 games this season (27.7%), including 11 multi-RBI outings (13.3%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.